cjnaz/rclonesync-V2/README.md

 # rclonesync - A Bidirectional Cloud Sync Utility using rclone

+## NOTE:  rclonesync functionality is now natively supported in rclone v1.58.0+.
+See `rclone bisync`.
+Please consider moving over to the native rclone implementation.  rclonesync will remain here with critical bug fix support only, for the time being.
+` `

 [Rclone](https://rclone.org/) provides a programmatic building block interface for transferring files between a cloud service provider and your local filesystem (actually a lot of functionality), but _rclone does not provide a turnkey bidirectional sync capability_.  _rclonesync_ provides a bidirectional sync solution using rclone.